 Doctors are very, very busy.
 Do you think you’re busy as a nurse?
 So are docs, but in a different way.
-They work on less sleep with much more responsibility.

 We get to clock out and completely forget about the patient’s we just took care of because we’ll be getting brand new ones tomorrow!
-They are on call overnight and still expected to come in the next morning, even if they were in surgery for hours or had to come in for a consult overnight, then come in the next day to round on all of their patients.
+They are often take call overnight and still expected to come in the next morning, even if they were in surgery for hours or had to come in for a consult overnight, then come in the next day to round on all of their patients.